 A gifted Springbok hooker whose promising rugby career was derailed by repeated doping bans.

-Chiliboy Ralepelle's trajectory in South African rugby was one of early, stratospheric promise meeting a precipitous fall.
-A powerful and dynamic hooker, he captained the national Under-19 and Under-21 teams, signaling a future leader.
-He earned his Springbok cap in 2006, becoming the first black African to captain the national side in a non-Test match, a landmark moment.
-For over a decade, he was a fixture for the Bulls and Sharks in Super Rugby, known for his physicality at the set piece and in open play.
-However, his career became defined by anti-doping violations.
-He tested positive for banned substances multiple times, receiving suspensions that culminated in a lengthy eight-year ban in 2021, effectively ending his professional playing days and casting a long shadow over his considerable on-field talents.
+Chiliboy Ralepelle captained South Africa's Under-19 and Under-21 national teams before earning his Springbok cap in 2006.
+He became the first black African to captain the national side in a non-Test match.
+A powerful hooker, he played over a decade for the Bulls and Sharks in Super Rugby, delivering physical performances at set pieces and in open play.
+But anti-doping violations derailed his career.
+He tested positive for banned substances multiple times, receiving suspensions that ended with an eight-year ban in 2021.
+The penalty effectively finished his professional playing days and overshadowed his on-field achievements.

 1981–1996